2018 - NAMM göldo booth, Dropkick Murphies, JM-Trem

 In late fall we moved into the renovated apartment in Malasaña and I rode my electric bike the 15 minutes to Ventas every day to continue my work in my old shop.
 Madrid is hilly like Rome, and with a little electric help on the bike, you can get around there.
 I also started to pack up some things for the upcoming move.

 For Cádiz, I had planned to place my workshop on the left side of the first floor, with the sound booth on the right for practicing with my band, which was still to be formed.
 Soon it occurred to me that if we were to spend a small part of the year in Madrid, I would not have a workshop anymore.
 What to do if a guitar-relevant idea shot into my head that I couldn't realize then?
 Madrid is great in July and August when everyone goes to the sea.
 There you have your peace and quiet.
 And from December to February it's cool and extremely humid in Cadiz, so you're better off staying in the capital during those two months.
 That was the plan.
 So I decided to look for a small shop where I would be able to work with smaller equipment.
+Finally I found this former nail studio in the district of Chamberi in the Calle Medellin.
+It is about 40 square meters, enough to house machinery and other inventory.
+My workbench in my office was still there and I ordered it shipped to me in Madrid, along with the stock of material and small tools to I had there.

 Department Jazzmaster